Minimal residual disease: Clinical significance

+Detection

 DNA-based tests

+DNA tests are based on detecting circulating tumor DNA in the blood that contains cancer-specific DNA sequences.
+Modern techniques use next-generation sequencing to detect MRD.
+The detection method may be "tumor-informed", using mutation information from sequencing an individual's tumor tissue biopsy samples before subsequent MRD monitoring.
+Or they may be "tumor-agnostic", also known as "tumor-naive" or "tumor-uninformed", using a fixed panel of known cancer driver mutations.
+The tumor-agnostic approach is chosen when mutation information from an individual's primary tumor tissue is not available.

-These are based on detecting a leukaemic specific DNA sequence.
-Generally this is achieved through the use of the polymerase chain reaction, a highly sensitive technique that underpins much of molecular biology.
-The DNA sequence chosen may contribute to the genesis of the leukaemia, or may simply be linked to it.
+The tumor-informed approach is a form of personalized medicine.
+Typically tens or hundreds of mutations are chosen for MRD monitoring, and these tests can have a limit of detection of 0.001%, or one cell in 100,000.
+The DNA sequences chosen in this approach may contribute to the genesis of the cancer, or may simply be linked to it (i.e. a mutation that is carried by cancer cells, but is not a driver of carcinogenesis).

-The markers used for DNA-based testing are often chromosomal translocations such as t(14;18) involving BCL2 and t(11;14) involving BCL1 (CCND1).
-Other genes utilized for MRD detection include microsatellites, immunoglobulin and T cell receptor.
+The markers used for DNA-based testing can be single nucleotide polymorphisms or chromosomal translocations.
+In the case of leukemia, this may be t(14;18) involving BCL2 and t(11;14) involving BCL1 (CCND1).
+Other methods for MRD detection include microsatellites, immunoglobulin and T cell receptors.

-Some new techniques use Next-Generation Sequencing to detect MRD.

 RNA-based tests

-These are based on detecting a leukemic specific RNA sequence.
-Generally this is achieved through the use of reverse transcription of the RNA followed by polymerase chain reaction.
+These are based on detecting a cancer-specific RNA sequence.
+Generally, this is achieved through the use of reverse transcription of the RNA followed by polymerase chain reaction.
 RNA-based tests are normally utilized when a DNA test is impractical.
 For example, the t(9;22) BCR-ABL translocation may occur over a large length of the chromosome which makes DNA-based testing difficult and inefficient.
 However, RNA is a much less stable target for diagnostics than DNA and requires careful handling and processing.

 The markers used for RNA-based testing are almost exclusively chromosomal translocations such as t(9;22) BCR-ABL, t(15;17) PML-RARA and t(12;21) ETV6-RUNX1 (TEL-AML1).